roughneck/conversations/README.md

 Conversations
 =

-This project rocks big time and uses MIT-LICENSE.
+This project uses the MIT-LICENSE.

 Installation
 -